- Bachelor of Arts (BA) in Theology and Religion

 - An evangelical ethos with the opportunity to participate in formational activities and the life of the worshipping community

-Full details on the course structure, including paper options and assessment methods, can be found under Wycliffe Hall on the TEI Module Overview webpage on the University of Durham Common Awards website.
+Full details on the course structure, including paper options and assessment methods, can be found in the Handbook for Students in the Honour School of Theology and Religion.

 Ordinands are expected to participate in the life of the worshipping community through participation in daily chapel services and a weekly fellowship group led by a Wycliffe tutor.
-To gain hands-on ministry experience under the guidance of a mentor, ordinands participate in weekly placements, as well as one 5-week summer placement.
-The placements can be at a church or other ministry organisation, and Oxford is well-served with a variety of ministry environments from which to choose - from urban to rural, affluent to socially deprived.
-Ordinands also serve in 1-2 missions.
+During their second and third years, ordinands participate in weekly placements with a church or other ministry organisation, as well as one 5-week summer placement.
+Ordinands also serve in 1-2 church missions.

-For detailed information on the specific ministerial and formational programme for Common Awards ordinands at Wycliffe Hall, please see the Common Awards Handbook and the Ministry and Formation handbook.
+For detailed information on the specific formational programme for the BA in Theology and Religion for ordinands at Wycliffe Hall, please see the Handbook for Bachelor of Arts in Theology and S3 Year and the Ministry and Formation Handbook.

 Accommodation fees can be found on the Wycliffe Hall Accommodation webpage.